The Advocacy Bridge CIC

 Specialisms: Autism and Neurodivergent , Has autism-specific elements, Has autism-specific elements, Staff and volunteers get autism awareness training

-Other specialisms: Specialising in adults whose presentation does not match their level of difficulty.
-Neurodivergent-informed advocacy and system navigation; late-diagnosed and self-identifying autistic and ADHD adults; psychological safety; communication and participation support; executive functioning and decision-making support; Access to Work and workplace navigation; trauma-aware, consent-led, processing-aware and capacity-focused support.
+Other specialisms: • Adults whose presentation does not reflect their level of difficulty • Neurodivergent-informed advocacy and practical support • Late-diagnosed and self-identifying autistic and ADHD adults • Executive functioning, communication and decision-making support • Psychological safety and meaningful participation • Trauma-aware, consent-led and capacity-focused practice • Access to Work and workplace navigation

 Regulatory or professional certifications: